QuentindiMeo/tek-pool-challenge/speedrun/README.md

 Tools like [LiveSplit](https://github.com/LiveSplit) can help you monitor your progress.
 Find in this folder a [splits file](./challenge.lss) for LiveSplit, as well as a [suggested layout](./challenge.lsl) for the timer.
-You may note that my personal favourite type of run is the **200% nWAVICO**.
+You may note that my personal favourite type of run is the **200% nWAVICO full coverage**.

 ---